Video shows man's clash with cops, family says he's in vegetative state

 "Billy, just get the help that you need," Munyon says.

-In a rapid series of events Oslin suddenly seems to become aggressive.
+In a rapid series of events Oslin suddenly seems to become aggressive — apparently the moment Webb-McRae described as moving toward a woman with clenched fists.
 The Inspira guard moves in between Munyon and Oslin.
 Oslin struggles to break free but is instead pulled down to the sidewalk by Capelli, who had been restraining him.
 The Inspira guard's body partially blocks the camera for the moment just before and as Oslin is taken to the ground, making it difficult to tell exactly what gestures or movements he may have made to prompt it.

 The Inspira guard holds Oslin down Rowan handcuffs him and mumbles, "f---kin' 'nother report.
 Way to listen, Bill" and tells Oslin he is under arrest.